A dynamic measure of risk for sexual offending used with adult males.

 What is it?

-STABLE-2007 is a measure of risk factors relevant for the treatment and supervision of adult males charged or convicted of a sexually motivated offence.
+STABLE-2007 is a measure of 13 risk factors relevant for the treatment and supervision of adult males convicted of a sexually motivated offence.
 It was first described in a government report (Hanson, Harris, Scott, & Helmus, 2007) and later as a journal article (Hanson, Harris, & Helmus, 2015).
-I am honoured to be a part of the STABLE-2007 development team and below share some of my contributions to the evidence base supporting its use.

 Does STABLE-2007 Work?